syntax-syndicate/codegate-docs/docs/features/secrets-redaction.md

 ---
-title: Secrets encryption and PII redaction
+title: Secrets and PII redaction
 description: Keep your secrets a secret
 ---